DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 ## Optimize Memory Consumption

 This section describes how to optimize a reporting application's memory consumption, prevent memory leaks and cluttering on the server.

+> Refer to the [Document Viewer Lifecycle](https://docs.devexpress.com/XtraReports/401587/web-reporting/general-information/document-viewer-lifecycle) for information oh how the Document Viewer stores report data and how this data is affected by the lifecycle stage.

 To optimize memory consumption, use the following techniques: